 Niagara Falls: Nature’s Raw Power

-Niagara Falls stands as one of the world’s most powerful displays of natural force.
+Niagara Falls is one of the world’s most powerful displays of natural force.
 Six million cubic feet of water thunder over the edge every minute, creating a roar you can feel in your chest.
 The falls formed 12,000 years ago when melting glaciers filled the Great Lakes.
 Today, they continue to carve their way through solid bedrock, moving backward about 30 centimeters each year.

-Indigenous peoples called this place “Onguiaahra”—the thundering waters—long before European explorers arrived.
+Indigenous peoples called this place “Onguiaahra”, the thundering waters, long before European explorers arrived.
 They recognized the spiritual power of this natural wonder for thousands of years.
 Early visitors would travel for weeks just to witness this spectacular site.

 Eastern Canada’s Urban Treasures